 Mathematics 2, Icelandic as a second language 2, and English 1.
 Total: 15 credits (fein).

 Mathematics 3, Icelandic as a second language 3, English 2, and Retrospective and goal-setting.
 Total: 16 credits (fein).

-Mathematics 4, Accounting, Law and social studies, and one of two electives (Icelandic as a second language 4 or Academic English).
-Total: 18 credits (fein).
+Mathematics 4, Accounting, Law and social studies, Icelandic as a second language 4.
+Total: 19 credits (fein).